-This third event will be a fireside chat interview of Gary Locke, Committee of 100 member and former Governor of Washington State, Secretary of Commerce, and Ambassador to China from the U.S. The interview will be conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.
+This fireside chat interview included Gary Locke, Committee of 100 member and former Governor of Washington State, Secretary of Commerce, and Ambassador to China from the U.S. The interview was conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.

-The webinar will be one hour long and will be a fireside chat.
-The audience will have the opportunity to ask questions during the last ten minutes of the webinar.
+The webinar was one hour long and will be a fireside chat.
+The audience had the opportunity to ask questions during the last ten minutes of the webinar.

 Committee of 100 Member

 Gary Locke was the first Chinese American to be elected governor in United States history and the first Asian American governor on the mainland.